carlobaldassi/RecombinatorKMeans.jl/README.md

-This code implements the recombinator-k-means method described in the paper *"Recombinator-k-means: Enhancing k-means++ by seeding from pools of previous runs"* by C. Baldassi *"A method to reduce the rejection rate in Monte Carlo Markov Chains"* by C. Baldassi, submitted for publication, (2019) ([arXiv][RKMarXiv]).
+This code implements the recombinator-k-means method described in the paper *"Recombinator-k-means: Enhancing k-means++ by seeding from pools of previous runs"* by C. Baldassi submitted for publication, (2019) ([arXiv][RKMarXiv]).

 The code is written in [Julia].
 It requires Julia 1.0 or later.